 Ahmad Joudeh, born in 1990, is a dancer and a choreographer from Syria.

-With help of The Dutch National Ballet, Ahmad Joudeh moved to Amsterdam in October 2016 from Damascus, a city where the life was devastated by the civil war.
+In October 2016, with help of The Dutch National Ballet, Ahmad Joudeh moved to The Netherlands from Syria, a country devastated by the civil war.

-In the first half of 2019, Ahmad Joudeh works for Kilden, a theatre in Kristiansand, Norway, for the production of "Lik og Del" (Like and Share), in which he takes one of the main roles and contributes as a choreographer.
-(See Agenda 2019.02.22-04.27)
+In the first half of 2019, Ahmad Joudeh worked for Kilden, a theatre in Kristiansand, Norway, for the production of "Lik og Del" (Like and Share), in which he had one of the main roles and contributed as a choreographer.

 Ahmad Joudeh has also been contributing with dances to events that are to raise awareness for the situation of refugees and their children.